Market

 1. Active income from real estate investment.

-Your income is active; if you meet one of 3 options, you are named by IRS "real estate professional."
+Your income is active; if you meet one of 3 options, you are named by the IRS "real estate professional."

-a. you spend at least 750 hours per year working in the real estate industry.
+1. You spend at least 750 hours per year working in the real estate industry.

-b. you own at least 5% of the real estate business.
+2. You own at least 5% of the real estate business.

-c. real estate agent and paid only commission.
+3. You are a real estate agent and paid only commission.

 If you meet one of a, b, or c, you are a "real estate professional," you can use losses from real estate investments to offset your income from other real estate business activities.